Passive Voice

-The worksheet explains the concept of active and passive voice, including suggestions for the appropriate use of the passive voice.
+The worksheets explain the concept of active and passive voice, including suggestions for the appropriate use of the passive voice.
 Exercises provide students with the opportunity of recasting sentences from passive to active or from active to passive, depending on the context.

 Worksheet 1, Active and Passive Voice, 9 Exercises